SantySantos/WelcomeToTheApocalipsis_NarrativeGame/README.md

 - **Language:** C#.

 ### How to Play:
-1. Dowloading this project files from this repository.
+1. Dowloading the project files from this repository.
 2. Running it in your preferable IDE.
 Example: VSCode, Visual Studio Community, Jetbrains Rider, etc...
 3. Compile and run the project to start the game.

 ### Notes:
 - This project was a solo project.
-- Fell free to modify and explore the code as wished.
+- Feel free to modify and explore the code as wished.